 All of your visitors should be offering something to the table.
-Your husband is an obvious choice but then after that, what do you get out of having a bunch of people staring at you?
+The father of your baby is an obvious choice but then after that, what do you get out of having a bunch of people staring at you?
 Can your mom be in charge of massaging your back during contractions?
 Can your sister be in charge of ice chips and cold wash cloths?
 Catch my drift?

 Visitors just sitting in the corner of the room watching you like a circus animal is just weird for everyone involved.

-Time and time again I see women dominate their labors like a boss.
+Time and time again I see women dominate their labors like a boss (these are the women that should be giving us labor tips, amiright?).
 Every time I see these superhero women breathe through their labors like its NBD, I have this internal conversation with myself where I always come to the same conclusion.